Liem Swie King

-Liem Swie King (林水鏡 (Lín Shuǐjìng); born 28 February 1956) is an Indonesian former badminton player who excelled from the late 1970s through the mid-1980s.
+Liem Swie King (林水鏡 (Lín Shuǐjìng); born 28 February 1956) is an Indonesian badminton player who excelled from the late 1970s through the mid-1980s.
 He won the All England in 1978, 1979 and 1981.
 He was one of the world's leading singles players of his era.
 A world level player in men's doubles as well as men's singles, he was known for the ferocity of his jumping smash.
+Liem was the first ever men's singles number one in the first IBF world ranking release in 1978.

 Early life

 Liem was born on 28 February 1956 in Kudus Regency, Central Java.
 His parents were Ng Thian Poo and Oei See Moi from Putian, Fujian.
-He was the only son of eight children.
+He was the only son among his parents' eight children.
 During elementary school, he studied at Sekolah Tionghoa, and later moved to SD Negeri Dema'an II in 1965.
 In 1974, he chose a name suggested by his older sister, Guntur (meaning: thunder), in order to comply with government direction for any Indonesian with Chinese name to adopt what is considered as an "Indonesian name", however it did not affect how people addressed him in public or in competition.
 His physical trainer, Tahir Djide, said, "It is easier to pronounce King, rather than Guntur".